 - Need to sell the business quickly to preserve value in the business, protect employee jobs and produce the best outcome for creditors

-Administrations are often carried out in conjunction with a “Pre-Pack” sale.
+Company administrations are often carried out in conjunction with a “Pre-Pack” sale.
 This will involve negotiations for the sale of the company’s business and assets prior to administration.
 The sale of the assets is then completed immediately upon commencement of the administration.

 At turpin barker armstrong we follow all best practice requirements and ensure complete transparency so all stakeholders can understand the process undertaken.

 An administrator can be appointed not only by the directors and the company but also by creditors and holders of a qualifying floating charge.
 If you are a creditor please see R3's 'A creditors guide to administration'

 An exit route is determined in the early stages of the administration but this can include returning the company to the directors, a sale of the business and assets as a going concern or exiting via a company voluntary arrangement.

 At turpin barker armstrong we have years of experience dealing with Company Administrations and would be happy to answer any questions you may have about the process, we offer an initial meeting free of charge with no obligation to go ahead.
-Our licensed practitioners are always at the end of the phone during the process to help ease any worries you may have.
+Our licensed insolvency practitioners are always at the end of the phone during the process to help ease any worries you may have.

-If you require advice regarding company administration, please contact our office on 0208 661 7878 and our experienced staff will be able to assist you.
+If you require insolvency advice regarding company administration, please contact our office on 0208 661 7878 and our experienced staff will be able to assist you.

-If the problems cannot be solved by these options, a Company Voluntary Arrangement "CVA" can be an attractive alternative to administration ensuring the survival of the business while, at the same time, guaranteeing fair treatment for its creditors.
+If the problems cannot be solved by these options, a Company Voluntary Arrangement "CVA" can be an attractive alternative to a company administration ensuring the survival of the business while, at the same time, guaranteeing fair treatment for its creditors.

 It is the only option which ensures that the directors of the company remain in control of their business and the shareholders retain ownership of its assets.